MicrosoftDocs/quantum-docs/articles/optimization-workspace.md

 ## Workspace.get_targets

 Lists instances of all targets available on the Workspace, with optional filter by provider ID or target name.
 This method returns a list or a single instance.
+Each target can be used to submit a job as an alternative to creating a Solver instance directly as described in [Job management](xref:microsoft.quantum.optimization.job-management).
+Workspace.get_targets takes optional keyword parameters.
+If no keyword parameters are passed, it automatically defaults to using the parameter-free target.

 ```py
 from azure.quantum import Workspace